atomicgo/assert/README.md

 This library is on obj very low level and does not provide any error messages.
 That way the assertions can also be used in production code.

-If you want obj full\-featured assertion framework for unit tests, we recommend https://github.com/MarvinJWendt/testza
+If you want a full\-featured testing framework, we recommend https://github.com/MarvinJWendt/testza

 ## Index